6+ Suite Housing

 - Eligible applicants will have a cumulative GPA of 2.80 or above and not actively on any level of Disciplinary Probation nor have ever been on Disciplinary Probation Level II.

 This is an opportunity for students to live with fellow residents who share a focus on creating balance in their life and promoting overall well-being.
 Members commit to maintaining a substance-free living environment.
 Traditional upper-level wellness housing is located in Keefe Hall and Ramer Hall.
+Groups may apply as a wellness block.

 Self-Directed Wellness housing is located in off-campus apartments and is available for juniors and seniors who have previously lived in a traditional wellness community and wish to increase their independence and autonomy.
 Off-campus eligibility guidelines apply.